leimao/Heroku-CLI-Docker-Image/README.md

 ### Heroku CLI Example

-To run a sample app for Heroku deployment, please use the [Heroku Docker Example](https://github.com/leimao/Heroku-Docker-Example) and follow the instructions in the README.
+To deploy a sample app on Heroku, please use the [Heroku Docker Example](https://github.com/leimao/Heroku-Docker-Example) and follow the instructions in the README.